mskcc/argos-annote/README.md

 ```
 usage:

-Rscript annotate_oncokb.R INPUT_MAF [OUTPUT_MAF.maf]
+Rscript annotate_oncokb.R DATABASE INPUT_MAF [OUTPUT_MAF]

+    DATABASE        Annotation database file

-    INPUT_MAF.maf must be a properly formatted MAF file.
+    INPUT_MAF       must be a properly formatted MAF file.

-    If OUTPUT_MAF.maf is specific it is used for the output file
+    OUTPUT_MAF      if specific it is used for the output file
-    if not then the OUTPUT_MAF = INPUT_MAF.oncokb.maf
+                    if not then then
+                       OUTPUT_MAF = INPUT_MAF.oncokb.maf

     Additionally a file called OUTPUT_MAF.json will be written with
     a list of parameters that were used in the run